Keith Holman: Club career

 In thirteen seasons at Wests he never played in a premiership-winning team at club level.
-He missed Wests' premiership victory in 1952 because he was selected for that year's Kangaroo tour.
+He missed Wests’ premiership victory in 1952 because he was selected for that year’s Kangaroo tour.
 He was captain-coach at Wests for seasons 1954 and 1955.

 Representative career

 Holman started his representative career with selection for New South Wales in 1950 and continued to represent the Blues until 1958.

 Also in 1950, Holman made his test debut for Australia, figuring prominently in Australia's first Ashes conquest in 30 years.
 He was selected to represent Sydney against France during their 1951 tour of Australasia in a match that ended in a 19-all draw.
 He made both the 1952 Kangaroo tour (5 Tests and 5 tour matches) and the 1956–57 tour (all 6 Tests plus 11 tour matches).
 Holman was the Australian selectors preferred halfback choice and regular in Test sides and World Cup squads from 1950 to 1958.
 By the end of his representative career he had amassed the then record of 32 Tests and a then record of 14 Anglo-Australian international appearances, beating Clive Churchill and Sandy Pearce.
 He made 12 Test appearances against France and 6 appearances against New Zealand.
-He was named New South Wales Player of the Year three times – 1951, 1956 and 1958.
+He was named New South Wales Player of the Year three times — 1951, 1956 and 1958.

-Referee & coach
+Referee and coach

-When his playing days were over he turned to refereeing.
+When his playing days were over Holman turned to refereeing.
 In a 1971 game between Queensland and New South Wales, Holman sent off three players.
 Holman controlled the 1971 Grand Final and went on to referee the Tests of New Zealand's tour of Australia in 1972.
-He was consistent first grade referee in 155 games from 1965 till 1974.
+He was a consistent first grade referee in 155 games from 1965 up to 1974.

-He coached a Port Kembla side in 1975 and 1976 and then Western Suburbs in the NSWRFL.
-His final year active year in rugby league was 1977 when he coached his beloved Wests to victory in the 1977 Amco Cup.
+He coached Port Kembla in 1975 and 1976 and then had a final year active year in rugby league in 1977 when he coached his beloved Wests to victory in the 1977 Amco Cup, although the team underwent extreme criticism at the time for inept performances in the premiership competition.
+In their last three premiership games whilst winning the AMCO Cup, Wests would score only 14 points and concede 136, whilst their seven wins was a five-win decline on the average of their three preceding seasons under Don Parish.
+Holman announced he was retiring on the final Saturday, when the Magpies would be annihilated 4–49 by eventual premier St. George.